en4bz/proj2/README.txt

 of feature creation step.
 If everything works properly a.out should print "Loaded 96210 training examples" to stderr when it starts running.

-This will take anywhere from 30 minutes to 3hours of CPU time depending on the feature length.
-Divide the CPU time by the number of cores your machine has to get an esitmate of the true run time.
+This will take anywhere from 30 minutes to 3 hours of CPU time depending on the feature length.
+Divide the CPU time by the number of cores your machine has to get an estimate of the true run time.

+## Decision Tree

+Consult Instructions.txt in the "Decision Tree" directory.

+## Kaggle Classifier

+For our Kaggle submission, we independently generated the predictions from different classifiers, and then aggregated the results using output_aggregator.py.

+    $ python output_aggregator.py [PATHS TO OUTPUT CSV FILES]

+For the final Kaggle submission, we included predictions from three scikit-learn classifiers.
+These predictions can be generated with the generate_test_out.py script in the experiments directory.

+    $ cd experiments
+    $ python generate_test_out.py

+If you get complains about sqlite database you may need to generate the database.
+See the section for Naive Bayes near the top.

+## Experiments directory

+The experiments directory includes code for the various features we tried out from scikit-learn, and the implementation of an adaboost classifier that was too computationally expensive to use.